The stars fell wrong.The stars fell wrong.

 Streaks of light cut across the Frost-season sky, too bright, too fast, cutting against the wind.
 Torven had been watching the ridge for three hours, cold enough that his breath froze on his scarf, quiet enough to hear snow settling in the pines.

-Not anymore.
-The sky tore open.
+Then the sky tore open.

 Light poured through—white-gold, searing, bright as creation—and sound followed.
-Something beyond wind or thunder: a cry that split bone.
+Something beyond wind or thunder—a cry that split bone.

 Torven ran.